The Children of the Night (short story): Plot

 The story starts with six people sitting in John Conrad's study: Conrad himself, Clemants, Professor Kirowan, Taverel, Ketrick and the narrator John O'Donnel.
 O'Donnel describes them all as Anglo-Saxon with the exception of Ketrick.
 Ketrick, although he possesses a documented pure Anglo-Saxon lineage, appears to have slightly Mongolian-looking eyes and an odd lisp that O'Donnel finds distasteful.

 Initially the group discusses anthropology but begin to talk about Conrad's collection of books, which includes a copy of Von Junzt's Nameless Cults.
 This brings Clemants to discuss the Cult of Bran, mentioned in Nameless Cults and by his former University roommate in his sleep.
 The cult worships the Dark Man, an ancient king of the Picts called Bran Mak Morn.
-The others are skeptical but Conrad brings up a flint mallet found recently in the Welsh hills which is "obviously of no ordinary Neolithic make" - it is too small but still heavy, with odd shape and balance.
+The others are skeptical but Conrad brings up a flint mallet found recently in the Welsh hills which is "obviously of no ordinary Neolithic make" – it is too small but still heavy, with odd shape and balance.
 While others handle the mallet, Ketrick accidentally strikes O'Donnel on the head and knocks him unconscious.

 O'Donnel finds himself in earlier incarnation, when his name was Aryara and he was a member of the Sword People, one of the Aryan tribes involved in conquering Britain from the Picts.
 Still around are the "Children of the Night", snake-like people from whom the Picts conquered the land earlier and whom the Aryans consider vermin.
-O'Donnel/Aryara wakes up at a critical moment, in a forest wearing deer skins and seeing five mutilated bodies lying on the ground - and realizing to his horror that these were his companions in hunting party, whose sleep he was supposed to safeguard.
+O'Donnel/Aryara wakes up at a critical moment, in a forest wearing deer skins and seeing five mutilated bodies lying on the ground – and realizing to his horror that these were his companions in hunting party, whose sleep he was supposed to safeguard.
 But he fell asleep himself, enabling the "Children of the Night" to sneak up and kill his friends in their sleep.
-Such a stain on his honour could never be removed - Aryara can never return to his people and admit his failure.
+Such a stain on his honour could never be removed – Aryara can never return to his people and admit his failure.
 The only thing left to him is to take revenge on the "Children of the Night", as much as he could.
-This he proceeds to do - first making a berserk attack on the "Children" who had killed his friends, then follows a trail back to their village where he again attacks and kills many more until being overwhelmed and killed.
+This he proceeds to do - first making a berserk attack on the "Children" who had killed his friends, then following a trail back to their village where he again attacks and kills many more until being overwhelmed and killed.